aliencaocao/TIL-2024/vlm/multistage/README.md

 starting to overfit.

-continue from epoch 15 with stronger augs:
+continue from epoch 15 with stronger augs for 4 more:
 ```python
 A.GaussNoise(var_limit=1000, p=1.0),
 A.ISONoise(p=1.0),
 A.MultiplicativeNoise(p=1.0),
 ```
-own test V1: 0.5917
+own test V2: 0.63875

 test set:
 - Accuracy: 0.889